 Each year, the British Columbia Teachers’ Federation honours the memory of Maxwell A. Cameron with the presentation of a silver lapel pin and monetary award to selected education students who have completed their final year of education and training at one of BC’s public universities.

-At UNBC, the top teacher candidates in elementary and secondary school teaching are selected through a process of nomination by? their cooperating teachers, practicum supervisors, and/or education program faculty and the evaluation of their academic and professional preparation, practicum work, and their commitment to social justice issues.
+At UNBC, the outstanding Teacher Candidates in both the Elementary Years and Secondary Years stream are selected through a process of nomination by their Cooperating Teachers, Practicum Supervisors, and/or the School of Education faculty and the evaluation of their academic and professional preparation, practicum work, and their commitment to social justice issues.

-Congratulations to this year's winners: Caroline Mlynowski - Elementary Years and Teresa Johnston - Secondary Years List of Maxwell A. Cameron Award Winners
+Congratulations to the 2016 recipeints: Brianna Potvin - Elementary Years and Meghan Allan- Secondary Years List of Maxwell A. Cameron Award Winners

 The School of Education is proud to announce an overwhelming response for the Master of Education in Special Education (online learning model) with the present January 2011, September 2012, January 2013, and September 2014 intakes.
 The next intake will be September 2015 with an application deadline of February 15, 2015.